-During the second test a constant upward vertical load of 10.0kN must then be applied to the impact absorbing structure(s) using a ball-jointed pad 400mm long and 100mm wide, which may conform to the shape of the structure(s), whose centre of area lies 600mm from the car centre line.
+During the second test an upward vertical load of 35kN must then be applied to the lower impact absorbing structure using a ball-joint or a ball-jointed pad whose centre of area lies 100mm inboard of the centre of the outermost cross section of the dummy lower impact structure.

-The centre of area of the pad must lie 500mm forward of the rear edge of the cockpit entry template and there must be no failure of any structure or of any attachment between the structure(s) and the survival cell.
+After five seconds of application there must be no failure of any structures or of any attachment between the structure and the survival cell.